TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Conclusion

 \section{Conclusion}

-In this paper, we present a planning-inspired text-guided approach, \ourmethod{}, to improve the dialogue generation abilities of end-to-end Full-Duplex Speech Language Models.
-By segmenting assistant speech into turns and training the model with turn-level text-guided speech generation with channel-wise and text-speech interleaving strategies, our approach effectively addresses key challenges of text insertion timing and length, ensuring coherent and natural dialogue generation.
-Experiments show significant improvements of our method in semantic quality while maintaining natural conversational dynamics, validating its effectiveness for spoken dialogue systems and paving the way for more meaningful and human-like speech interactions.
+We present \ourmethod{}, a novel method to improve the dialogue generation abilities of e2e FD-SLMs.
+By segmenting assistant speech into turns and training the model with channel-wise interleaving and turn-level text-speech interleaving strategies, our approach effectively addresses key challenges of text insertion timing and length, ensuring coherent and natural dialogue generation.
+Experiments show significant improvements of our method in semantic quality and various natural turn-taking events, validating its effectiveness for spoken dialogue systems and paving the way for more meaningful and human-like speech interactions.